Pakistan test fires Ghaznavi; Why name missiles after barbaric invaders?

 Pakistan's missile arsenal and their names:

-Pakistan is expanding its missile arsenal and trying its best to match up with India's Agni missiles which can hit targets as far as 5,000 kms.
+Pakistan is expanding its missile arsenal and trying its best to match up with India's Agni missiles which can hit targets as far as 5,000 Kms.
 Last year in October, Pakistan test-fired medium-range ballistic missile Ghauri or Hatf-V which said to be capable of carrying both conventional and nuclear warheads up to a distance of 1,300 kilometres.

 [The diplomatic meticulousness behind Article 370's revocation]

 What is interesting is the names of these Pakistani missiles.
 Abdali, Ghaznavi and Ghauri are names of some of these Pakistani missiles.
-Who are these Abdalis and Ghaznavis?
 These were ruthless, bloodthirsty invaders from the middle east who left a trail of blood in India.
 Pakistan must not forget that it was once part of India and these invaders plundered the very region which is now called Pakistan.

 Missile named after invaders reflects Pakistan's mindset: